anmyeondo/purple-09/README.md

 1.3.
 Click Login

-1.4. if you have account then sign in, if you haven't account sign up or sign in google account
+1.4. if you have account then sign in. if you don't have account then sign up or sign in with google account

 1.5.
 Upload function is coming soon...